decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

     CameraMode: ComponentDefinition<ISchema<PBCameraMode>>;
     const // (undocumented)
     CameraModeArea: ComponentDefinition<ISchema<PBCameraModeArea>>;
-    const // Warning: (ae-forgotten-export) The symbol "PBCylinderShape" needs to be exported by the entry point index.d.ts
+    const // Warning: (ae-forgotten-export) The symbol "PBCylinderShape" needs to be exported by the entry point 0.9580633443849058index.d.ts
     //
     // (undocumented)
     CylinderShape: ComponentDefinition<ISchema<PBCylinderShape>>;
-    const // Warning: (ae-forgotten-export) The symbol "PBGLTFShape" needs to be exported by the entry point index.d.ts
+    const // Warning: (ae-forgotten-export) The symbol "PBGLTFShape" needs to be exported by the entry point 0.9580633443849058index.d.ts
     //
     // (undocumented)
     GLTFShape: ComponentDefinition<ISchema<PBGLTFShape>>;
-    const // Warning: (ae-forgotten-export) The symbol "PBMaterial" needs to be exported by the entry point index.d.ts
+    const // Warning: (ae-forgotten-export) The symbol "PBMaterial" needs to be exported by the entry point 0.9580633443849058index.d.ts
     //
     // (undocumented)
     Material: ComponentDefinition<ISchema<PBMaterial>>;
-    const // Warning: (ae-forgotten-export) The symbol "PBMeshRenderer" needs to be exported by the entry point index.d.ts
+    const // Warning: (ae-forgotten-export) The symbol "PBMeshRenderer" needs to be exported by the entry point 0.9580633443849058index.d.ts
     //
     // (undocumented)
     MeshRenderer: ComponentDefinition<ISchema<PBMeshRenderer>>;
-    const // Warning: (ae-forgotten-export) The symbol "PBNFTShape" needs to be exported by the entry point index.d.ts
+    const // Warning: (ae-forgotten-export) The symbol "PBNFTShape" needs to be exported by the entry point 0.9580633443849058index.d.ts
     //
     // (undocumented)
     NFTShape: ComponentDefinition<ISchema<PBNFTShape>>;
-    const // Warning: (ae-forgotten-export) The symbol "PBOnPointerDown" needs to be exported by the entry point index.d.ts
+    const // Warning: (ae-forgotten-export) The symbol "PBOnPointerDown" needs to be exported by the entry point 0.9580633443849058index.d.ts
     //
     // (undocumented)
     OnPointerDown: ComponentDefinition<ISchema<PBOnPointerDown>>;
-    const // Warning: (ae-forgotten-export) The symbol "PBOnPointerDownResult" needs to be exported by the entry point index.d.ts
+    const // Warning: (ae-forgotten-export) The symbol "PBOnPointerDownResult" needs to be exported by the entry point 0.9580633443849058index.d.ts
     //
     // (undocumented)
     OnPointerDownResult: ComponentDefinition<ISchema<PBOnPointerDownResult>>;
-    const // Warning: (ae-forgotten-export) The symbol "PBOnPointerUp" needs to be exported by the entry point index.d.ts
+    const // Warning: (ae-forgotten-export) The symbol "PBOnPointerUp" needs to be exported by the entry point 0.9580633443849058index.d.ts
     //
     // (undocumented)
     OnPointerUp: ComponentDefinition<ISchema<PBOnPointerUp>>;
-    const // Warning: (ae-forgotten-export) The symbol "PBOnPointerUpResult" needs to be exported by the entry point index.d.ts
+    const // Warning: (ae-forgotten-export) The symbol "PBOnPointerUpResult" needs to be exported by the entry point 0.9580633443849058index.d.ts
     //
     // (undocumented)
     OnPointerUpResult: ComponentDefinition<ISchema<PBOnPointerUpResult>>;
-    const // Warning: (ae-forgotten-export) The symbol "PBPlaneShape" needs to be exported by the entry point index.d.ts
+    const // Warning: (ae-forgotten-export) The symbol "PBPlaneShape" needs to be exported by the entry point 0.9580633443849058index.d.ts
     //
     // (undocumented)
     PlaneShape: ComponentDefinition<ISchema<PBPlaneShape>>;
-    const // Warning: (ae-forgotten-export) The symbol "PBPointerLock" needs to be exported by the entry point index.d.ts
+    const // Warning: (ae-forgotten-export) The symbol "PBPointerLock" needs to be exported by the entry point 0.9580633443849058index.d.ts
     //
     // (undocumented)
     PointerLock: ComponentDefinition<ISchema<PBPointerLock>>;
-    const // Warning: (ae-forgotten-export) The symbol "PBSphereShape" needs to be exported by the entry point index.d.ts
+    const // Warning: (ae-forgotten-export) The symbol "PBSphereShape" needs to be exported by the entry point 0.9580633443849058index.d.ts
     //
     // (undocumented)
     SphereShape: ComponentDefinition<ISchema<PBSphereShape>>;
-    const // Warning: (ae-forgotten-export) The symbol "PBTextShape" needs to be exported by the entry point index.d.ts
+    const // Warning: (ae-forgotten-export) The symbol "PBTextShape" needs to be exported by the entry point 0.9580633443849058index.d.ts
     //
     // (undocumented)
     TextShape: ComponentDefinition<ISchema<PBTextShape>>;
-    const // Warning: (ae-forgotten-export) The symbol "PBUiText" needs to be exported by the entry point index.d.ts
+    const // Warning: (ae-forgotten-export) The symbol "PBUiText" needs to be exported by the entry point 0.9580633443849058index.d.ts
     //
     // (undocumented)
     UiText: ComponentDefinition<ISchema<PBUiText>>;